alexc957/Pico-Placa-Predictor/README.md

 # Pico y Placa predictor
-This program can predict wether or not a car can be on the road based on the past pico y placa [restrictions](httphttps://ecuador.seguros123.com/todo-lo-que-debes-saber-del-famoso-pico-y-placa/:// "restrictions").
+This program can predict whether or not a car can be on the road based on the past pico y placa [restrictions](httphttps://ecuador.seguros123.com/todo-lo-que-debes-saber-del-famoso-pico-y-placa/:// "restrictions").

 according to the pico y placa we have the following rules:
 - schedule:
       - morning: 7:00 - 9:30.
       - evening: 16:00 - 19:30.

-    - based on the schedule, cars with the following last digit can not be on the road:
+- based on the schedule, cars with the following last digit on the placa cannot be on the road:
       - Monday: 1 and 2.
       - Tuesday: 3 and 4
       - Wednesday: 5 and 6.